Breathing

 Well, now in my old age, I realise that the fun was in the finding of the hidden object or person.
 You should not hide to escape detection, but hide to be found!
 Back then, I misinterpreted the objective.
 When I hid, I contrived to hide in such a way that I, or my object, could never be found.

 Actually, there was a second motive.
-From the very beginning of my life, which started during the Second World War, my father would read out of the newspapers accounts of war events and the exploits of Churchill and Stalin; how young persons hid from the Gestapo; how Stalin wanted to conquer the world for communism; how Churchill was talking about taking back the ports (which I wrongly interpreted as the entire cities of Dublin, Cork and more, rather than just berths for his fleet).
+From the very beginning of my life, which started during the Second World War, my father would, at dinner-time, read out of the newspapers accounts of war events and the exploits of Churchill, Hitler and Stalin; how young persons hid from the Gestapo; how Stalin wanted to conquer the world for communism; how Churchill was talking about taking back the ports (which I wrongly interpreted as the entire cities of Dublin, Cork and more, rather than just berths for his fleet).

 In the event of an invasion of Ireland, I needed, perhaps, to be able to hide myself really effectively.